Lysogeny broth

 Lysogeny broth (LB) is a nutritionally rich medium primarily used for the growth of bacteria.
 Its creator, Giuseppe Bertani, intended LB to stand for lysogeny broth, but LB has also come to colloquially mean Luria broth, Lennox broth, life broth or Luria–Bertani medium.
 The formula of the LB medium was published in 1951 in the first paper of Bertani on lysogeny.
 In this article he described the modified single-burst experiment and the isolation of the phages P1, P2, and P3.
 He had developed the LB medium to optimize Shigella growth and plaque formation.

-LB media formulations have been an industry standard for the cultivation of Escherichia coli as far back as the 1950s.
+LB medium formulations have been an industry standard for the cultivation of Escherichia coli as far back as the 1950s.
 These media have been widely used in molecular microbiology applications for the preparation of plasmid DNA and recombinant proteins.
 It continues to be one of the most common media used for maintaining and cultivating laboratory recombinant strains of Escherichia coli.
-For physiological studies however, the use of LB medium is to be discouraged.
+For physiological studies however, the use of LB medium is discouraged.

 There are several common formulations of LB.
 Although they are different, they generally share a somewhat similar composition of ingredients used to promote growth, including the following: